JetBrains/ideavim/README.md

 see [VIM-669](http://youtrack.jetbrains.com/issue/VIM-669) for proper parsing of VimL files.

-Also note that if you have overridden the `user.home` JVM option, this will will affect where IdeaVim looks for your .ideavimrc file.
+Also note that if you have overridden the `user.home` JVM option, this will affect where IdeaVim looks for your .ideavimrc file.
 For example, if you have `-Duser.home=/my/alternate/home` then IdeaVim will source `/my/alternate/home/.ideavimrc` instead of `~/.ideavimrc`.